Table of Contents

 An online hearing test is often the first step in assessing your hearing ability.
 This type of test is only an indication of how well you hear.

 Many factors can impact the accuracy of online hearing tests.
-As you can imagine, there are thousands of different variables to account for.
-Such as the style, quality and type of headphones used and the phone, tablet, laptop or other devices your headphones are connected to.
+As you can imagine, there are thousands of different variables to consider.
+Such as the style, quality and type of headphones used and the phone, tablet, laptop or other devices connected to your headphones.

-We have tried to account for those variables as much as possible by not creating our own test.
-Instead, we use a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests.
+We have tried to account for those variables as much as possible by not creating a test ourselves.
+Instead, we employ a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests, online and in-person.

 2. In-person Free Hearing Screening